balancer/docs-v1/protocol/bal-liquidity-mining/exchange-and-reward-listing.md

-# Exchange and Reward Listing
+# Exchange Listing and Liquidity Mining Eligibility

 Token listings are managed in [this repository](https://github.com/balancer-labs/assets), with the following categories: